openstack-archive/infra-manual/doc/source/zuulv3.rst

 * release-notes-jobs (PTI)
 * translation-jobs

-Where Should Jobs And Templates Life?
+Where Should Jobs And Templates Live?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We have a global namespace for jobs and project-templates, you can